 Watch this video to understand what the affirmation means.
 You can show this video at schools.

-If you would like to order citizenship affirmation products for your personal use, please use the Citizenship Products order form.
+If you wish to order citizenship products, please go to the Ordering Citizenship Products page.